hibernate/hibernate-infra/README.md

 ## Let it configure your servers

+Now install Ansible, then the required collections:

+	ansible-galaxy collection install -r requirements.yml

-Now install Ansible, then run the Ansible playbook like this:
+Then run the Ansible playbook like this:

 	ansible-playbook -i hosts site.yml